nteleky/comp116-nteleky/pcaps/README.md

 `ettercap -r set2.pcap -Tq -l set2users //creates a .eci file with summary of data.` `etterlog -p set2users.eci > set2pairs.txt //analyzes user/pass pairs and places into a txt file.`

 ***13. For each of the plaintext username-password pair that you found, identify the protocol used, server IP, the corresponding domain name (e.g., google.com), and port number.***

+ 62.173.185.22    TCP 110    USER: brewer       PASS: 1qazxsw209simona12

 ***14. Of all the plaintext username-password pairs that you found, how many of them are legitimate?
 That is, the username-password was valid, access successfully granted?***

+It appears that all were successful that I could find with ettercap.

 ***15. How did you verified the successful username-password pairs?***

+Etterlog placed an '*' next to an account representing a failed logon attempt.
+If the listed pair didn't have a '*' next to it, it was a legitimate logon attempt.

 ***16. In a few words, explain why I asked you not to log on to websites or services associated with the username-password pairs that you found.***

+First, because that's not exactly 'good form' in terms of internet trust and being a 'good guy.'
+Second, because there's no easy way of telling what it is we'd be logging into, which could compromise our own security -- some of these could be tricks designed to get people at a place like defcon to log in, not knowing that they're giving their own personal information away.

+Moral: DON'T TRUST PEOPLE AT DEFCON.

 ***17. What advice would you give to the owners of the username-password pairs that you found so their account information would not be revealed "in-the-clear" in the future?***

+1.)
+Be sure to use https:// when logging onto sites via a browsers.
+2.)
+Don't transfer files over insecure protocols such as FTP.
+3.)
+Don't have electronics on and connected to wifi at Defcon unless you want to lose your identity.

 ***18. Provide a listing of all IP addresses with corresponding hosts (hostname + domain name) that are in this PCAP set.
 Describe your methodology.***

+*See 'set2hosts.txt'*

+I used etterlog to list all IP Addresses and, where applicable, hostnames for those IPs.
+The output can be viewed in the text file.